 4. Bosherston Lily Ponds

 Bosherston’s tranquil lily ponds are an easy walk and perfect for a family day out.
 The route will take you through the lakeside woodlands teeming with wildlife throughout the year and down to the lily ponds, which are at their colorful best in June and July.
+The surroundings provide a wonderful spot for woodland walks in Pembrokeshire.
 During spring and summer, you can spot the dragonflies and damselflies skimming over the surface and house martins hovering overhead.